vim-advent-calendar/vimways.org/content/about.md

 ## Whom?

-[@robertmeta][1] has been running the [#vim][8] channel for over a decade in a half, and in the last few years has also became a moderator of the [/r/vim reddit community][9].
+[@robertmeta][1] has been running the [#vim][8] channel for over a decade and a half, and in the last few years has also became a moderator of the [/r/vim reddit community][9].

 [@romainl][2] has been learning—and helping others learn—Vim for eight years.
-He is currently paid for playing with NodeJS, Docker, microservices, and micro-frontends.
+He is currently paid for playing with a bunch of cool web technologies.
 What a lucky guy!

 [1]: https://www.robertmelton.com/